-- D. Parks
+D. Parks

-- Establish a civic gathering space of 1⁄2 to 1 acre with the redevelopment of the Seminary Plaza Shopping Center.
-A memorial site would be appropriate for the historic resources cited in the vicinity.
-Ownership of the facility should be considered at the time of redevelopment.

-- E. Transportation

-- Redevelopment should implement the Main Street grid and provide for new grid of business streets B2, B3 and B4.

-- Provide short-term bicycle parking.

-- Provide for a future bus rapid transit station/stop access as a part of any redevelopment.
+- Establish a civic gathering space of 1⁄2 to 1 acre upon the redevelopment of the Seminary Plaza Shopping Center.
+A memorial site would be appropriate for the historic resources cited in the historic preservation section (F).
+Ownership of the facility should be considered at the time of redevelopment. - E. Transportation - Redevelopment should implement the Main Street grid and provide for new grid of business streets B2.
+B3 and B4. - Provide short-term bicycle parking. - Provide for a future bus rapid transit station/stop access as a part of any redevelopment.

-- F. Historic Preservation
+F. Historic Preservation